New Paperless ARES Reporting System Soon to be Released

 Read about the new on-line ARES reporting system now being tested and anticipated to be announced in September 2018: ARES Continues Move Toward Enhanced Training, Paperless Reporting

 Read about the Revised ARES Structure for the Northern Florida Section

 The ARRL Emergency Coordinator (EC) is a key team player in the Amateur Radio Emergency Service on the local emergency scene.
 Working with the Section Emergency Coordinator, the District Emergency Coordinator and Official Emergency Stations, the EC prepares for, and engages in the management of communications needs in disasters.

-The Northern Florida Assistant Section Emergency Coordinator is to be announced soon.
+The Northern Florida Assistant Section Emergency Coordinator is to be announced.

 Additional information about your monthly report: